-Beds at Ebola treatment units empty
+Beds at Ebola treatment units empty in Liberia

 Monrovia, Liberia — Even as Liberians fall ill and die of Ebola, many beds in treatment centers are empty because of the government’s order that the bodies of all suspected Ebola victims in the capital be cremated, authorities have determined.